Frequently Asked Questions

 How does the RRC interface with the RCA?

-The RRC files important documents such as proposed budgets, proposed reliability standards, and proposed Integrated Resource Plans with the RCA for approval.
+The RRC files important documents and developments such as proposed budgets, proposed reliability standards, and proposed Integrated Resource Plans with the RCA for approval.
 The RCA then holds a public process to ensure that the proposed actions are in the best interest of the public before approval.
 Full RCA-ERO regulations can be found here.

 RRC Structure